ali-pytech/AI-Roadmap/Day11/README.md

 ##  Reflections
- -Lists make programs feel more realistic — they can handle multiple values instead of just one.
+ - Lists make programs feel more realistic — they can handle multiple values instead of just one.
- -I practiced splitting user input into lists and looping through them.
+ - I practiced splitting user input into lists and looping through them.
- -Error handling is still important; one wrong input can break everything.
+ - Error handling is still important; one wrong input can break everything.
--Adding two challenges every day makes me feel like I’m exploring beyond the roadmap, not just following instructions.
+- Adding two challenges every day makes me feel like I’m exploring beyond the roadmap, not just following instructions.